-Foreign currency forward contracts are measured using the market approach on a recurring basis considering foreign currency spot rates and forward rates quoted by banks or foreign currency dealers (Level 2).
-See Note 7 - Derivatives and Hedging Activities.

-Foreign currency contracts are classified in the consolidated balance sheet in prepaid expenses and other current assets or accrued expenses and other current liabilities, depending on the respective contracts' favorable or unfavorable positions.
+Derivative instruments, such as foreign currency forward contracts and cross-currency swap agreements are measured using the market approach on a recurring basis considering foreign currency spot rates and forward rates quoted by banks or foreign currency dealers and interest rates quoted by banks (Level 2).
+See Note 8 - Derivatives and Hedging Activities.
+Foreign currency contracts and cross-currency swap agreements are classified in the consolidated balance sheet as prepaid expenses and other current assets or accrued expenses and other current liabilities, depending on the respective instruments' favorable or unfavorable positions.

-The Company recorded a contingent consideration liability at the acquisition date of CDC representing the amounts payable to former CDC shareholders, as outlined under the terms of the Share Purchase and Sale Agreement, based upon the achievement of projected earnings, net of specific pro forma adjustments.
-The current and non-current portions of this obligation are reported separately on the Consolidated Balance Sheets.
-The fair value of contingent consideration (Level 3) is determined using a probability weighted discounted cash flow model.
-Subsequent changes in the fair value of the contingent consideration liability are recorded to the change in fair value of contingent consideration line item in the Consolidated Income Statements.
-Fluctuations due to foreign currency translation are captured in other comprehensive income through the changes in foreign currency translation adjustments line item as seen in Note 15 - Accumulated Other Comprehensive Income.
+The Company recorded contingent consideration liabilities at the acquisition date of CDC, Imago ScanSource and Network1 representing the amounts payable to former shareholders, as outlined under the terms of the applicable share purchase agreements, based upon the achievement of a projected earnings measure, net of specific pro forma adjustments.
+The current and non-current portions of these obligations are reported separately on the Consolidated Balance Sheets.
+The fair value of the contingent considerations (Level 3) are determined using a form of a probability weighted discounted cash flow model.
+Subsequent changes in the fair value of the contingent consideration line item in the Consolidated Income Statements.
+Fluctuations due to foreign currency translation are captured in other comprehensive income through the changes in foreign currency translation adjustments line item as seen in Note 16 - Accumulated Other Comprehensive (Loss) Income.